-The effects of the global health crisis have a profound impact on the educational reality at Maastricht University.
-Employees demonstrate great flexibility and innovative spirit in the manner in which they have moved education online.
+The effects of the COVID-19 crisis had a profound impact on the educational reality at Maastricht University.
+Employees demonstrated great flexibility and innovative spirit in the manner in which they have moved education online.
 This unparalleled collective learning process that the teachers, students and support staff have embarked upon is expected to provide inspiration for innovating educational practice after the crisis is over.

-What can we learn from these experiences in order to make sure our future education remains in line with UM’s educational vision, founded upon the principles of Problem-Based Learning?
+Questions arose in this unprecedented situations, such as: What can we learn from these experiences in order to make sure our future education remains in line with UM’s educational vision, founded upon the principles of Problem-Based Learning?
 What works well and enhances our educational approach?
 What can be useful in UM’s educational practice in the future?
-Equally, what does not work well or is more difficult?
-What is lost in an online educational context?
+And equally, what does not work well or is more difficult, or what is lost in an online educational context?

-UM.online is a research project executed by the six UM faculties, EDLAB and Academic Affairs.
+UM.online was a research project executed by the six UM faculties, EDLAB and Academic Affairs.

-The project aims to capture this collective experience, in order to provide recommendations for a possibly more digital future of education at UM.
+The project aimed to capture the collective experience of the transition to emergency remote learning, in order to provide recommendations for a possibly more digital future of education at UM.
 It builds upon the EDview project, that encourages further exploration into the topic of technology to support learning.